25 Frugal Family Entertainment Ideas Without TV

 Hiking is our weekend treat.
 We pack snacks and water, then hit nearby trails.
 My kids love climbing rocks and crossing streams.
 We identify plants and wildlife, learning about nature hands-on.

-In our backyard, we stargaze on clear nights.
+On clear nights, we stargaze in our backyard.
 I’ve taught my kids constellations, and they’re amazed by the vastness of space.
 Simple outdoor play like tag or hide-and-seek gets us moving and laughing.

 Nature scavenger hunts are a hit.
 I make lists of items to find, like acorns or specific flower colors.
 It keeps them engaged and observant during our walks.